julius-boettger/dotfiles/README.md

 To see the effects, exit your current WSL session (e.g. with `exit`), force WSL to shutdown (to achieve a restart) with `wsl --shutdown` and then start a new session (e.g. with `wsl -d NixOS`).

-You should be greeted by a nice little `fastfetch` now! `flake-rebuild wsl` should also be available as a shorthand that serves the same purpose as the long rebuild command above.
+You should be greeted by a nice little `fastfetch` now! `flake-rebuild` should also be available as a shorthand that serves the same purpose as the long rebuild command above.

 At this point it should also be fine to connect to a regulated company network again, reaching the internet should still be possible.